Arman2409/car-statistics/README.md

 - The bulk ingestion endpoint uses batch inserts for optimal performance
 - Database indexes are created on `(normalizedMake, normalizedModel)` for faster statistics queries
-- Consider using connection pooling in production
-- For very high loads, consider implementing a message queue (RabbitMQ, Kafka) instead of direct HTTP

 ## Troubleshooting